 We did learn from the news stories, though, that brain thievery is actually quite common.
 Quote from the New York Times:

 Last year in Indianapolis, David Charles, 21, was charged with stealing 60 human brains from the Indiana Medical History Museum.
 The police were tipped off by Brian Kubasco of San Diego, who had bought six of the brains on eBay for $600, and suspected they were stolen.

-End quote.
 What a strange world we live in!
 You can buy brains on eBay.
 Who knew?

-Item: The Queen of England's getting on in years: she'll be 89 next April.
+Item: The Queen of England's getting on in years: She'll be 89 next April.
 The thoughts of loyal Brits are naturally turning to the succession.